ncoop57/Medium/README.md

 since changes are very visual since students are able to see the change on their own computer.

-Along with this project, we have included a basic activity that your student can perform with this project and our VCDEP system for teaching Continuous Delivery concepts.

 Author: Bhavyansh Mishra (BhavyanshM)